Armenian literature: The Revivalists: Armenian Romanticists

 The 19th century beheld a great literary movement that was to give rise to modern Armenian literature.
 This period of time during which Armenian culture flourished is known as the Revival period (Zartonk).
 The Revivalist authors of Constantinople and Tiflis, almost identical to the Romanticists of Europe, were interested in encouraging Armenian nationalism.
-Most of them adopted the newly created Eastern or Western variants of the Armenian language depending on the targeted audience, and preferred them over classical Armenian (grabar).
+Most of them adopted the newly created Eastern or Western variants of the Armenian language depending on the targeted audience, and preferred them over Classical Armenian (grabar).

 The veritable creator of modern Armenian literature was Khachatur Abovian (1804–1848).
 Abovian was the first author to abandon the classical Armenian and adopt the modern for his works, thus ensuring their diffusion.
 Abovian's most famed work, Wounds of Armenia, returns to the theme of the Armenian people's suffering under foreign domination.
 Abovian dedicated his life to writing and educating others on the subject of Armenia and her people.

-Mikael Nalbandian's poem "Song of the Italian Girl" may have been the inspiration for the Armenian national anthem, Mer Hayrenik.
+Mikael Nalbandian's poem "Song of the Italian Girl" inspired the Armenian national anthem, "Mer Hayrenik".

 Raffi (Hakob Melik-Hakobian) was the grand romanticist of Armenian literature.
 In his works, Raffi revived the grandeur of Armenia's historic past.
 In the novel Sparks, the heroes fight for the liberation of their people.
 This theme of oppression under foreign rule is also evident in his novels Jalaleddin and The Fool.

 The Revivalist period ended in 1885–1890, when the Armenian people went through tumultuous times.
 Notable events were the Berlin Treaty of 1878, the independence of Balkan nations such as Bulgaria, and of course, the Hamidian massacres of 1895–1896.